daidaibg/daidaibg/README.md

-- 👋 Hi, I’m daidai
+- 👋 Hi, I’m daidai.
-- 👀 I'm interested in beautiful women
+- 👀 I'm interested in pet animal.
 - 🌱 I’m currently learning vue3,vite,js.
-- 💞️ I wish I had someone to guide me on my way of learning
+- 💞️ I wish I had someone to guide me on my way of learning.
-- 📫 I can be reached via github
+- 📫 I can be reached via github.

 <!---
 daidaibg/daidaibg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.